massalabs/bridge-web/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots**

-**MassaStation version**
+**Massa Bridge version**
-The version of MassaStation the bug is present in.
+The version of Massa Bridge the bug is present in.

 **Desktop (please complete the following information):**
  - OS: [e.g. MacOS, Windows...]